Back to home

 Key Points

-Pope Leo XIV strongly condemned abortion, euthanasia, and surrogacy in his first New Year address to the diplomatic corps at the Vatican on Friday, attended by Andorra’s ambassador, Carles Álvarez.
-Speaking in the Hall of Blessings after Pope Francis’s death and the 2025 Jubilee, the new pontiff decried practices that deny or exploit life, calling abortion a rejection of the gift of life and criticising public funding for cross-border travel to access it.
-He described surrogacy as commodifying children and exploiting mothers, while rejecting euthanasia in favour of palliative care and true solidarity.
+Pope Leo XIV strongly condemned abortion, surrogacy, and euthanasia in his traditional New Year address to the diplomatic corps at the Vatican on Friday, attended by Andorra’s ambassador Carles Álvarez.
+The pontiff rejected “categorically any practice that denies or exploits the origin of life and its development,” specifying that abortion interrupts a growing life and refuses the gift of life.
+He also opposed surrogacy for commodifying children and exploiting women, while promoting palliative care over euthanasia.

 Share the article via